|

 At

-very high concentration the dark violet hexaamminecopper(II) ion can
+very high concentrations of ammonia the darker blue-violet hexaamminecopper(II) ion can

 -